dusk-network/docs-public/src/content/docs/operator/networks.md

 The available networks include:

-# 1. Mainnet (Coming Soon)
+# 1. Mainnet

-The Dusk Mainnet will serve as the live, production-ready network, where real assets are transacted, and all functionalities are accessible to end-users, businesses, and institutions.
-Mainnet will enable secure, compliant, and privacy-preserving transactions, utilizing Dusk’s zero-knowledge technology for full-scale financial operations.
-All deployed contracts and assets here will be available for real-world use cases, enabling a fully **Decentralized Market Infrastructure** (DeMI).
+The Dusk Mainnet is the live, production-ready network, where real assets are transacted, and all functionalities are accessible to end-users, businesses, and institutions.
+Mainnet enables secure, compliant, and privacy-preserving transactions, utilizing Dusk’s zero-knowledge technology for full-scale financial operations.
+All deployed contracts and assets here are available for real-world use cases, enabling a fully **Decentralized Market Infrastructure** (DeMI).

-**Status:** Not yet available.
-Stay updated through our Announcements channel on <a href="https://discord.gg/dusk-official" target="_blank">Discord</a>, as well as more in-depth <a href="https://dusk.network/news/" target="_blank">news</a>.
+You can:
+- Run a node on Dusk by following the [guide](/operator/guides/provisioner-node).
+- Look at transactions on the <a href="https://apps.dusk.network/explorer/" target="_blank">Mainnet block explorer</a>.

 # 2. Nocturne Testnet
 The Nocturne Testnet provides a realistic, risk-free environment for developers and community members to experiment with Dusk’s features.
 Nocturne serves as the primary testing network, where new functionalities are deployed, validated, and stress-tested before being introduced to the Mainnet.
 This environment supports developers in refining their smart contracts, applications, and node setups without risk to real assets.